Executive Director Jonathan Ostar

 vivian (at) opalpdx.org | (503) 342-8910

-Vivian hails from Chicago, where a passion for working with diverse communities and a desire to live in a more temperate climate brought her to Portland in 2008 after graduating from DePaul University.
-She’s been lucky enough to pursue her dreams of continuing good work with the people and places that need it most, first with affordable housing in Outer Southeast Portland neighborhoods at ROSE Community Development, and now fighting for environmental justice here at OPAL.
+The only child of an immigrant mother from Taiwan and an Army veteran from Missouri, Vivian grew up in inner-city Chicago, where a passion for working with diverse communities and a desire to live in a more temperate climate brought her to Portland in 2008.
+She’s been lucky enough to pursue her dreams of continuing good work with the people and places that need it most, first with affordable housing in Outer Southeast Portland neighborhoods at ROSE Community Development, and now fighting for environmental justice and Civil Rights here at OPAL.
 Vivian believes in the power of community, the effectiveness of collective action and the therapeutic capabilities of a long bike ride.

 jared (at) opalpdx.org | (503) 342-8910

 Jared is pursuing a law degree at Lewis and Clark Law School and is passionate about public interest law and environmental justice.
 He started volunteering with OPAL in early 2011, and brings critical legal and policy research to support our organizing work.

 nicole (at) opalpdx.org | (503) 342-8910